HEAT CONDUCTION

 Model Assumptions

-Only Conduction: Models direct heat conduction between two bodies in perfect thermal contact and does not account for enviromental loss.
+Only Conduction: Models direct heat conduction between two bodies in perfect thermal contact (no environmental loss).

-Variable Contact Area: Set to the smaller of the two bodies' face areas assuming cubic shapes, in m².
+Variable Contact Area: Set to the smaller of the two bodies' face areas (cubic shapes), in m².

 Uniform Temperature: Each body has the same temperature throughout.